learn-co-curriculum/node-modules-json/README.md

 console.log(data.length, data[2].email)
 ```

-To run the example, use `$ node read` and `$ node req`.
+To run the example, use `node read` and `node req`.

 So `require()` not only imports JavaScript and executes files, but also reads and parses JSON files.

 ## Static Configuration

-Sometime you need to have some static configuration, e.g., port numbers, URLs, names, keys which never change.
-One approach would be to use the Node module for it, e.g.,
+Sometimes you need to have some static configurations like, port numbers, URLs, names, keys which never change.
+One approach would be to use the Node module for it:

 ```js
 module.exports = {